lgiordani/cabook/manuscript/part_0_introduction/chapter_02_about_the_book.md

 ## How this book is structured

-This book is divided into TODO parts.
+This book is divided into 3 parts.

 The first part is about **Test-driven Development (TDD)**, a programming technique that will help you more reliable and easily modifiable software.
-I will first guide you through a **very simple example** (chapter 1), demonstrating how to use TDD to approach a project, and how to properly create tests from requirements.
-I will then discuss unit testing from a more theoretical point of view, categorising functions and their tests (chapter 2).
+I will first guide you through a **very simple example** in chapter 1, demonstrating how to use TDD to approach a project, and how to properly create tests from requirements.
+In chapter 2 I will then discuss unit testing from a more theoretical point of view, categorising functions and their tests.
 Chapter 3 will introduce **mocks**, a powerful tool that helps to test complex scenarios.

 The second part introduces **the clean architecture**.
-The first chapter discusses briefly the **components** and the ideas behind this software structure, while chapter 2 runs through **a concrete example** of clean architecture for a very simple Web service.
+The first chapter discusses briefly the **components** and the ideas behind this software structure, while chapter 2 runs through **a concrete example** of clean architecture for a very simple web service.
 Chapter 3 discusses **error management** and improvements to the Python code developed in the previous chapter.
+Finally, chapther 4 shows how to plug **different database systems** to the web service created previously.

 ## Why this book comes for free